 Organization and scheduling of staff continuing education symposiums as required by BOC to maintain CEU's.

-Designated contact for Campus Safety regarding building access and protocols.
+Designated contact for Campus Safety and Facilities regarding building access, protocols, and scheduling.

-Manage access and keys to Sports Medicine locks and cabinets.
+Manage security system for Sports Medicine locks and cabinets.

 Coordinate with compliance representatives regarding student-athlete medical hardship process and required documentation with compliance unit.